LaharikaSCU/Austin_Project/README.md

 <b>Limiations:</b>
 Underfitting: A situation that arises when machine learning model fails to capture the data properly.
 Sensitive to outliers: Outliers of a dataset are anomalies or extreme values that deviate from the other data points of the distribution.
 Data outliers can damage the performance.
-One of most important data assumption is each variable is independent of each other and hence any multicollinearity must be removed before applying linear regression.
+One of most important data assumption is each variable is independent of each other and hence any multicolinearity must be removed before applying linear regression.

 #### **Gradient Boost Regression (GBR):**
 Boosting is a machine learning way of combining multiple simple models into a single composite model, also called as additive model, since simple models are added one at a time keeping the number